 2. In a medium size separate bowl whisk together flour, baking soda, salt and pumpkin spice.

-3. Add in eggs and pumpkin and continue mixing until everything is well incorporated.
+3. Add canned pumpkin and eggs, and continue mixing until everything is well incorporated.

 4. Add dry ingredients into the pumpkin mixture mixing until everything is blended.

-5. Place batter in a piping bag with the end cut off or fitted with a round tip.
+5. Place the batter in a piping bag with the end cut off or fitted with a round tip.
 Pipe batter onto prepared cookie sheet in circles with a 2 inch diameter about 2 inches apart.
+Alternatively, you can scoop out rounds of dough with a cookie scoop.

 6. Bake 8-10 minutes or until the cookies appear dry.
 Remove cookies and place on a cooling rack.
 Allow cookies to cool completely.